 The POV Blog is all about documentaries: how they’re made, what they’re about, why we love them.

-We bring you round-ups of current documentaries; interviews with documentary filmmakers; sneak peaks of docs-in-progress; guides to other projects and sites related to documentaries; in-depth articles around issues; events and ideas related to documentary film; and more.
+We bring you round-ups of current documentaries; interviews with documentary filmmakers; sneak peeks of docs-in-progress; guides to other projects and sites related to documentaries; in-depth articles around issues; events and ideas related to documentary film; and more.

 The POV Blog is also a place for conversation and debate around all of the above.
 We welcome all comments and questions from our readers!
 If there’s something you’d like us to cover on the POV Blog, send us a note on the POV Contact page.